Riederloh: After 1945

-On the sites of the DAG facilities and the Riederloh camp, after 1946 the German nationals (often referred to as Sudeten Germans) expelled from Jablonec in Czechoslovakia were settled; their settlement grew into a large quarter of Kaufbeuren and was named Neugablonz later.
+On the sites of the DAG facilities and the Riederloh camp, after 1946, the German nationals (often referred to as Sudeten Germans) expelled from Jablonec in Czechoslovakia were settled; their settlement grew into a large quarter of Kaufbeuren and was named Neugablonz later.
 Other Czech Germans were settled on and around the site of Riederloh II, their (smaller) settlement evolving into what is today Steinholz, a detached settlement of the village of Mauerstetten.
-Therefore, sometimes Riederloh II is referred to with the unofficial name of concentration camp Mauerstetten-Steinholz.
+Therefore, sometimes Riederloh II is referred to with the unofficial name of concentration camp Maurstetten-Steinholz.

 Memorials

-At Mauerstetten there is a cemetery with a memorial stone recalling the death of the 472 Jewish victims at Riederloh II.
-Victims of labor accidents of laborers from the barracks of camp Riederloh are remembered on a memorial stone in the Roman Catholic Church in Neugablonz.
+At Maurstetten there is a cemetery with a memorial stone recalling the death of the 472 Jewish victims at Riederloh II.
+Victims of labor accidents of the barracks of camp Riederloh are remembered on a memorial stone in the Roman Catholic Church in Neugablonz.
 Mentally ill laborers of camp Riederloh, or people suffering from nervous breakdowns, were brought to the nearby facility at Kaufbeuren-Irsee if they wouldn't recover within 4 weeks time.